-- Ensure data collection is done with the understanding of how to engage and receive input from covered populations to ensure the lived-experiences and voices of community members. - Empower educational institutions to measure the efficacy of programs that provide

-- Create Statewide Digital Equity Advisory Committee stakeholder group of entities that serve covered populations, and maintain engagement with the group to receive feedback and recommend iterations - Identify tools and regular intervals for quantitative and qualitative research studies that balances level of effort against value of regular tracking data to determine overall statewide program efficacy. - Engage with covered populations and organizations serving those communities at regular intervals to receive feedback on impacts and opportunities for improvement. - Continue industry and community engagement through the Hawai'i Broadband Hui and other forums that center and solicit input from organizations serving covered populations. - Make anonymous digital equity program and project data, open and accessible for statewide programs like Aloha United Way 211 and the Aloha + Challenge dashboard to showcase and uplift the goals and objectives of digital equity. - Conduct focus groups or interviews with covered populations to compare against baseline planning data. - Seek to conduct a longitudinal study to capture impacts to the covered populations. - Invest in user-friendly systems that minimize barriers for grantees in implementation. - Identify a shared data tracking tool for grantees to utilize to track output that rolls up into consolidated statewide tracking. - Invest in user-friendly platforms that can be utilized across grantees to support data collection with minimal barriers. - Partner with agencies doing regular tracking (e.g. housing, healthcare) to add questions related to digital literacy and access. - Continue to employ the Digital Equity Project Tracker as a long-term data tracking and evaluation tool.
+- Ensure data collection is done with the understanding of how to engage and receive input from covered populations to ensure the lived-experiences and voices of community members. - Empower educational institutions to measure the efficacy of programs that provide devices, connectivity, and digital literacy. - Create Statewide Digital Equity Advisory Committee stakeholder group of entities that serve covered populations, and maintain engagement with the group to receive feedback and recommend iterations - Engage with covered populations and organizations serving those communities at regular intervals to receive feedback on impacts and opportunities for improvement. - Continue industry and community engagement through the Hawai'i Broadband Hui and other forums that center and solicit input from organizations serving covered populations. - Make anonymous digital equity program and project data, open and accessible for statewide programs like Aloha United Way 211 and the Aloha + Challenge dashboard to showcase and uplift the goals and objectives of digital equity. - Conduct focus groups or interviews with covered populations to compare against baseline planning data. - Seek to conduct a longitudinal study to capture impacts to the covered populations. - Invest in user-friendly systems that minimize barriers for grantees in implementation. - Identify a shared data tracking tool for grantees to utilize to track output that rolls up into consolidated statewide tracking. - Invest in user-friendly platforms that can be utilized across grantees to support data collection with minimal barriers. - Partner with agencies doing regular tracking (e.g. housing, healthcare) to add questions related to digital literacy and access.